Shell sees large global oil refining surplus

-LONDON Royal Dutch Shell (RDSa.L) said on Thursday the global oil refining industry is facing about 6 million barrels per day (bpd) of surplus capacity, and predicted more plants would close in Europe.
+LONDON, Feb 2 Royal Dutch Shell said on Thursday the global oil refining industry is facing about 6 million barrels per day (bpd) of surplus capacity, and predicted more plants would close in Europe.

-Refining crude oil into fuels such as gasoline and diesel, traditionally the second-largest business for global oil firms such as Shell and rivals like BP Plc (BP.L), has come under pressure from weak profit margins.
+Refining crude oil into fuels such as gasoline and diesel, traditionally the second-largest business for global oil firms such as Shell and rivals like BP Plc, has come under pressure from weak profit margins.

-Shell, Europe's largest oil company by market value, made a loss of $278 million (175 million pound) from oil refining and marketing in the fourth quarter.
-The collapse of Swiss-based refiner Petroplus PPHN.S has raised the prospect of more plant closures in Europe.
+Shell, Europe's largest oil company by market value, made a loss of $278 million from oil refining and marketing in the fourth quarter.
+The collapse of Swiss-based refiner Petroplus has raised the prospect of more plant closures in Europe.

 "Globally, the world has about 7 million barrels a day too much capacity.
 Recent events whether Petroplus or otherwise have seen about a million barrels affected globally, so that's only 6 million barrels," Shell's chief financial officer, Simon Henry, said at a news conference.